humdrum-tools/humdrum-documentation/guide/ch09/index.md

 [Chapter 3](/guide/ch03) we introduced the **grep** command; **grep** supports only basic regular expressions.

-\"Extended\" regular expressions include the following: the single-character wild-card (`.`), the repetition operators (`*), (?)` and `(+)`, the context anchors (`^`) and (`$`), character classes (`[...]`), complementary character classes (`[^...]`), the logical OR
+"Extended" regular expressions include the following: the single-character wild-card (`.`), the repetition operators (`*), (?)` and `(+)`, the context anchors (`^`) and (`$`), character classes (`[...]`), complementary character classes (`[^...]`), the logical OR